Vandivier/python-hello-web-monorepo/README.md

 You may also need to restart VS Code.

+Note that this app was built in Python 3.11, although it may work with earlier versions idk.

 ### build and deploy process

 1. Vercel, Render, and Railway are all live options